EliMahMD/roi2bb/README.md

 ### "3D Slicer ROI" to "YOLO Bounding Box" Coordinates Converter
 This repository provides a Python class, `roi2bb`, bridging the gap between ground truth preparation and model training for 3D volumetric medical imaging, by converting Regions of Interest (ROI) bounding boxes stored in 3D Slicer JSON format into YOLO models input format.

 When it comes to volumetric medical imaging data, there are few tools (if any) available for 3D bounding box annotation.
-3D Slicer's **ROI** function of [**markups** module](https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html), offers a user-friendly interface to generate 3D bounding boxes around the object/region of interest, edit them in axial, coronal and sagittal views, rotate them for object-oriented tasks and visualize them in 3D view.
-The central coordinates and the dimensions of these ROI boxes can be extracted as a JSON file, but the output is not compatible with the more commonly used "Image coordinates System", which is the format compatible with the well-known YOLO models.
+3D Slicer is a robust open-source tool for all types of data visualization, processing and annotation.
+3D Slicer's **ROI** function of [**markups** module](https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html), offers a user-friendly interface to generate 3D bounding boxes around the object/region of interest, edit and rotate them in axial, coronal and sagittal planes for object-oriented tasks and visualize them in 3D view.
+The central coordinates and the dimensions of these ROI boxes can be extracted as a JSON file, but the output is not compatible with the "Image coordinates System", which is the format compatible with the well-known YOLO family of deep learning models.

 These two [coordinate systems](https://slicer.readthedocs.io/en/latest/user_guide/coordinate_systems.html) have 3 main differences that should be addressed while converting: